Are you looking solutions on how to promote your internet radio?

 It's fairly simple to do...

-And there three main platforms you can upload your radio shows:
+And there several platforms you can upload your radio shows:

 People love their presenters....as much as they love the music a station plays.